bobleesj/scikit-package/doc/source/new-project-guide/level-5-tutorial.rst

     :has_gui_tests: Whether the package runs headless testing in GitHub CI.
 If your package does not contain a GUI, type ``1`` to select ``No``.

 #.
-Enter the Level 5 project.
+Enter the Level 5 project:

     .. code-block:: bash

         cd my-package

 #.
 Check that you have the following nested folder structure.
 Here is the structure.
-We will go through each file and folder.
+We will go through each file and folder:

     .. code-block:: text